Afro-American Insurance Building – Rock Hill, South Carolina

 South Carolina | SC Picture Project | York County Photos | Afro-American Insurance Building

-In addition to the Afro-American Insurance Company, this building has also house other black-owned businesses, including restaurants and grocery stores, over the past century.
+In addition to the Afro-American Insurance Company, this building has also housed other black-owned businesses, including restaurants and grocery stores, over the past century.
 Though many black-built and owned businesses in Rock Hill have been razed during redevelopment projects, the Afro-American Insurance building remains a fixture.

 The Afro-American Insurance Building is listed in the National Register: